 - Gently and thoroughly, stir to mix the glycerin with the herb and water.

 - Place a piece of cloth or a towel in the bottom of your pan, and fill the pan half full with water. (the cloth is to help prevent cracking.
 You can also use a trivet to keep the jar off the bottom of the pan)

 - Place your closed jar on the cloth.
 Add water to the pan, making sure the water comes approximately half way up the jar.

-- Bring to a gentle simmer and simmer the water in the pan on medium low for 2 hours, checking frequently to make sure that the glycerite is warm, but not simmering.
+- Bring water to a gentle simmer on medium low for 2 hours, checking frequently to make sure that the glycerite is warm, but not simmering.
 Adjust the heat as necessary.